 The rest of the paper is structured as follows.
 In Section~\ref{section:related} we discuss existing work that is most closely related to the model and analysis presented in this paper.
-In Section~\ref{section:model} we define our mathematical model for information communities, and in Section~\ref{section:nash} we present our result on community structures that emerge under a Nash equilibrium.
-In Section~\ref{section:implementation} we discuss the implication of these results for implementing information communities in practice.
-In Section~\ref{section:filtering} we consider the problem of content filtering in an information community.
-In Section~\ref{section:insights} we discuss the insights obtained from the presented model and analysis, as well as future research.
+In Sections~\ref{section:content_model}~-~\ref{section:nash} we define our mathematical model for information communities, and in Section~\ref{section:results} we present our result on community structures that emerge under a Nash equilibrium.